ajaegle/typescript-samples/README.md

 # TypeScript Samples

+This repository provides sample projects for applications built with TypeScript.

+## Slides

-This repository holds all code samples used for the talk "TypeScript - the better JavaScript" given at GDG DevFest Karlsruhe 2015.
+These code samples have initially been created for the talk "TypeScript - the better JavaScript?" given at GDG DevFest Karlsruhe 2015.

+The slides for the corresponding presentation can be found at [Google Docs](https://docs.google.com/presentation/d/17GTEUJOV-dJRBRyr2TPWRHHq1uwt1fVae6cB1ZfMEgg/pub?start=false&loop=false&delayms=3000) or as exported [PDF](./slides.pdf) in this repository.

 ## Projects listed in this repository